Arbitrary detention widespread in Russian-held parts of Ukraine - UN rights chief | Law-Order

 Arbitrary detention widespread in Russian-held parts of Ukraine - UN rights chief

-Arbitrary detention of civilians has become "widespread" in parts of Ukraine held by Russia's military and affiliated armed groups, with 270 cases documented, the U.N. human rights chief said on Tuesday, unveiling plans to boost monitoring in the country.
-The findings were based on information from monitors' field visits and interviews conducted with just over 500 victims and witnesses of human rights violations, as well as other sources of data, U.N.
-High Commissioner for Human Rights Michelle Bachelet told the Geneva-based Human Rights Council.

-Arbitrary detention of civilians has become "widespread" in parts of Ukraine held by Russia's military and affiliated armed groups, with 270 cases documented, the U.N. human rights chief said on Tuesday, unveiling plans to boost monitoring in the country.
+Arbitrary detention of civilians has become widespread in parts of Ukraine held by Russia's military and affiliated armed groups, with 270 cases documented, the U.N. human rights chief said on Tuesday, announcing plans to boost monitoring in the country.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)